 Hospital Outreach Specialist

-I am a true Chicagoan loving her Lake Michigan summers and Blackhawks in the winter.
-I attended an Epic Experience camp in Summer 2016 as a Hodgkins Lymphoma survivor.
-Through camp I recognized the power of healing through connection and outdoor activities.
-I joined the board because I want to give back to a community that gave so much to me.
+Kelly is a true Chicagoan loving her Lake Michigan summers and Blackhawks in the winter.
+She attended an Epic Experience camp in Summer 2016 as a Hodgkins Lymphoma survivor.
+Through camp, Kelly recognized the power of healing through connection and outdoor activities.
+She joined the Alumni Team because she wanted to give back to a community that gave so much to her.

 - Gloria Davis Fifer"Glorious BIG"